opentx/lua-reference-guide/model/setGlobalVariable.md

 none

----
-Sets current global variable value.
-See also model.getGlobalVariable()

 ##### Notice
 Global variable can only store integer values, any floating point value is converted (todo check how) into integer value.